 There are several factors that affect the cost of a massage.
 Depending on insurance, the price can be different for each patient.
-Because of this, it is best to call the office and have Taylor look into your particular situation.
+Because of this, it is best to call the office so we can take a look into your particular situation.

 How Can I Schedule a Massage?

 It’s easy!
-Just click here and select the massage time that you would like.
+Just click here and fill out my new patient forms.
+After that, you can schedule your appointment.
 If you’re not sure what you need, just call the office.
 I would be more than happy to talk with you and help you figure out what’s best.

 Darrell Kilcup, DC, CFMP